shycopney44/W_S5M1_Project/README.md

 ## Instructions

-You have been given a take-home coding assessment as part of the hiring process for a Web Developer position.
-Your task is to build some widgets on a web-page, using only JavaScript.
+You have received a take-home coding assessment for a front-end Web Developer position as part of the hiring process.
+Your task is to build widgets on a webpage using only JavaScript.

-To help you complete the task, two of your future team-members will provide you with instructions and advice.
-You can find a [detailed mock](https://bloominstituteoftechnology.github.io/W_U2_S5M1_module_project/) showing the desired end result.
+To help you complete the task, two of your future team members will provide you with instructions and advice.
+You can find a [detailed mock](https://bloominstituteoftechnology.github.io/W_U2_S5M1_module_project/) showing the desired result.

-Make sure to carefully read and follow their instructions.
+Make sure to read and follow their instructions carefully.
 Good luck!

 ### 💾 DevOps Engineer

 **Below, a DevOps Engineer will help you set up your local environment and launch the project:**

-This is a **full-stack web application** that comprises both back-end and front-end components.
-If deployed to production, the back-end part would run in the cloud (think Amazon Web Services or Azure), while the front-end would execute inside the user's web browser (like Chrome for Android, or Firefox for desktop).
+This project is a **full-stack web application** comprising both back-end and front-end components.
+If deployed to production, the back-end part would run in the cloud (e.g., Amazon Web Services, Azure), while the front-end would execute inside the user's web browser (e.g., Chrome, Firefox, etc.).

-As a front-end engineer, your focus is mainly on the files that load **on the user's device**.
-In this particular case, these files live inside the `frontent` folder.
-The `backend` folder contains a web server built in Node, but the project as a whole is managed as a Node application.
-As such, it contains a `package.json` file at the root, containing some meta-information like name and version, and a few useful scripts developers can use as they work on the app, like "npm test".
+As the front-end engineer, you will focus mainly on the files that load **on the user's device**.
+In this particular case, these files live inside the front-end folder.
+The back-end folder contains a web server built in Node, but the project as a whole is managed as a Node application.
+As such, it has a package.json file at the root, containing some meta-information like name and version and a few useful scripts developers can use as they work on the app, like "npm test".

+Here are the steps to start this project:

-1. You will **clone this repository** to your computer, which will allow you to run the software locally for development and testing purposes.
+1. **Clone this repository** to your computer, allowing you to run the software locally for development and testing purposes.

-1. You will navigate your terminal to the project folder **and execute `npm install`**.
-This will install the libraries declared inside `package.json`.
+1. Within your terminal, navigate to the project folder **and execute `npm install`**.
+This command installs the libraries declared inside package.json.
 Some of these packages are needed for the back-end to do its job of serving front-end assets.
-Other libs help with things like testing and linting your code.
+Other packages help with things like testing and linting your code.

-1. After successful installation you will run, in separate terminals, two of the scripts found inside `package.json`.
-To do this, **execute `npm start` in your first terminal, and `npm test` in your second**.
-On successful start, you will load the app in Chrome by **navigating the browser to `http://localhost:3003`**.
-The term "localhost" means "your machine", and the number is called a port, allowing multiple web servers to run on the same computer, with one server per port.
+1. After successful installation, open two terminal windows and **execute `npm start` in your first terminal and `npm test` in your second**.
+With those two commands running, you will load the app in Chrome by **navigating the browser to `http://localhost:3003`**.
+The term "localhost" means "your machine", and the number is the port.
+Your machine has many ports allowing many web servers to run on the same computer, with one server per port.

 1. If you haven't already, install the [Eslint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) for VSCode.
-It will highlight syntax errors and problems right inside your editor, which saves tons of time.
+It will highlight syntax errors and problems in your editor, saving tons of time.

 ### 🥷 Lead Developer

 **Below, your Team Lead will discuss the tasks you need to complete.**

 Hey!
-Let's make sure you're up to speed with your **action items so far**.
+Let's ensure you're up to speed with your **action items so far**.

-- [x] The app is installed on your machine, with both `start` and `test` scripts running in terminals.
+- [x] The app is installed on your machine, with `start` and `test` scripts running in terminals.
 - [x] You studied the [mock](https://bloominstituteoftechnology.github.io/W_U2_S5M1_module_project/), and saw it loading different content at every reload.
 - [x] You loaded your app in `http://localhost:3003`.

 Awesome!
-As you complete your tasks, tests will start passing in the terminal. **Do not stop until all tests are in the green!**
+As you complete your tasks, tests will start passing in the terminal. **Keep going until all tests are in the green!**

 If you look inside the `frontend` folder you will notice it contains, among other assets, two scripts: `data.js` and `index.js`.
 If you inspect the head element of the `index.html` document, you will find both scripts loading there.

-One page can load many scripts, and whatever variables exist at the top-level of each script are accessible by any scripts executing later.

-This is why we are including `data.js` first: we want the data it contains available to the `index.js` script.
-This is how JavaScript programs were traditionally partitioned and loaded on web-sites.
+One page can load many scripts, and whatever variables exist at the top level of each script are accessible by any scripts executing later.
+In this case, we include `data.js` first because we want the data it contains to be available to the `index.js` script.

-**With all that out of the day, let's discuss `index.js` and the tasks you need to complete inside that script.
+**With all that out of the way, open `index.js` and work on the following tasks you need to complete inside that script.
 You are not allowed to modify any other files.**

-Have fun, and check out the Solution Video for this project if you get too stuck!
+Have fun, and check out the Solution Video for this project if you need help!

 #### 👉 TASK 1 - Add a "widget" class name to widgets so CSS kicks in